centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 ^^^^^^^^^^^

-A time period is a list of times during various days that are considered to be "valid" times for notifications and service checks.
+A time period is a list of times during various days that are considered to be "valid" times for service checks.
 It consists of time ranges for each day of the week that "rotate" once the week has come to an end.
-Different types of exceptions to the normal weekly time are supported, including: specific weekdays, days of generic months, days of specific months, and calendar dates.
+Different types of exceptions to the normal weekly time are supported,
+including: specific weekdays, days of generic months, days of specific months, and calendar dates.

 Definition Format
 ^^^^^^^^^^^^^^^^^